restfulapi/restful-api/README.md

 Now if the Thing class does not have a field or property 'description', the marshaller will throw an exception.

+#Marshalling only non-null fields.
+There may be times when a representation should only include a field if it has a non-null value.

+For a representation, you can specify that any null fields should not be marshalled with the marshallsNullFields setting:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonBeanMarshaller {
+                    supports net.hedtech.restfulapi.Thing
+                    marshallsNullFields false
+                    includesFields {
+                        field 'code' name 'productCode'
+                        field 'description'
+                    }
+                }
+            }
+        }
+    }

+In this example, if code or description are null, they will be omitted when the object is marshalled.
+The marshallsNullFields setting controls the default behavior for all fields (marshallsNullFields is true by default).

+Whether or not to marshall a null field can also be specified on a per-field basis.
+For example:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonBeanMarshaller {
+                    supports net.hedtech.restfulapi.Thing
+                    field 'description' marshallsNull false
+                }
+            }
+        }
+    }

+All fields of Thing will be marshalled, but if description is null, it will be omitted.

 ###Adding additional fields
 You can add additional fields not directly present in a bean to its marshalled representation.